New England Journal of Medicine September 02, 2021

 Population

-T2DM patients with either previous cardiovascular disease or cardiovascular risk factors
+T2DM patients with or without previous cardiovascular disease

 Comparator